SPOClab-ca/dn3/docs/source/guides/configuration.rst

 samples *(int)*
   Providing samples

+sfreq *(float)*
+  Enforce a global sampling frequency, down or upsampling loaded sessions if necessary.
+If a session cannot be downsampled without aliasing (it violates the nyquist criterion), a warning message will be printed, and the session will be skipped.

 preload *(bool)*
   Whether to preload recordings for all datasets. *This is overridden by individual `preload` options for dataset configurations.